team-telnyx/telnyx-webrtc-ios/README.md

 Support for privacy manifest is added from version 0.1.26

 ### Sending Debug Stats
-You can send debug stats for further investigation:
+In case of any need to investigate any issue by Telnyx, please enable the debug stats that will be sent to Telnyx for analysis.

 ```Swift
 currentCall?.startDebugStats()
 ```